woojoo666/arcana-notes/notes6.md

 tagging?

-we talked about how tags are like hashsets in fact, we can model "shared" scopes using hashsets as well just create a "Group" with Joe and Bob inside and then create the datastore in the group
+we talked about how tags are like hashsets
+	// TODO: this^^^ is referring to our audio notes (transcribed), after I re-organize those notes, update this with a proper section reference in fact, we can model "shared" scopes using hashsets as well just create a "Group" with Joe and Bob inside and then create the datastore in the group